CDC-IITDH/cdc-placement-website-backend/CDC_Backend/README.md

 - message: Tells us what happened with our Request.
 - ongoing: Gives us the list of placements that are accepting applications.
 - previous: Gives us the list of placements that stopped accepting applications.
+- new : Gives us the list of placements that is not yet accepeted by CDC.

 ### Status Codes